-Arrival at own leisure to Majuro, the capital of the US freely associated state of the Marshall Islands!
-We will arrange for pickup to take you to Hotel Reimers
+Arrival at your own leisure in Majuro, the capital of the US freely-associated state of the Marshall Islands!
+We will arrange for pickup to take you to the Marshall Islands Resort hotel.

 We take the very short journey to the Tide Table Restaurant, a popular place with locals and expats alike for a dinner, drinks and a chance to make some new local friends and learn about life in the Marshall Islands.

 Tonight is Christmas Eve so we make sure to sample what Christmas means in the Marshall Islands!

 Saturday 25th December – Majuro

 We hope you haven’t partied too much last night because at 11 am we go to take our boat for the one hour journey to the paradise of Eneko Island.
 The trip is worth it for the journey itself, with us passing through a number of islands and atolls.
 Eneko Island itself is famous for being part of a fraudulent 1990s micronation, but taking that aside it is genuinely an island paradise and a great place to spend the day.

 We now expertly cook our BBQ on the beach using coconut shells as the fuel, giving it a unique taste.
 Eat to your heart’s content!
 BYOB.